setkaio/workflow-php-sdk/README.md

   ));

   $entity = $action
-    // Сохраняем настройки и параметры
+    // Save settings and parameters
     ->setDetails($details)
-    // Делаем запрос
+    // Perform a request
     ->request()
-    // Обрабатываем запрос (каждый Action имеет свою собственную функцию handleResponse).
+    // Handling response to requests (each Action has its own handleResponse method) ->handleResponse();

-    ->handleResponse();
+  // If no exception is thrown, your request was successful.

-  // If no exception was thrown then request was successful and you can use $entity object (Setka\WorkflowSDK\Entities\SpaceEntity).
+  // You can then move on to use $entity object (Setka\WorkflowSDK\Entities\SpaceEntity).

   $shortName = $entity->getShortName();
   $name      = $entity->getName();